 Biological Activity for (-)-Xestospongin C

 (-)-Xestospongin C is a reported inhibitor of IP3-dependent Ca2+ release.
 Inhibits bradykinin-induced Ca2+ release in PC12 cells and attenuates PHP-induced IL-2 production in Jurkat T cells.
-Exhibits no effect on ryanodine receptor-mediated Ca2+ release in PC12 cells.
-Does not interact with the IP3 binding site.
-Recently shown to be an ineffective antagonist of IP3-evoked Ca2+ release in IP3 receptor expressing DT40 cells.
+Exhibits no effect on ryanodine receptor-mediated Ca2+ release in PC12 cells and shows no apparent interaction with the IP3 binding site.
+Other subsequent reports show (-)-Xestospongin C to be ineffective as an antagonist of IP3-evoked Ca2+ release in IP3 recepto- expressing DT40 cells.
 Cell permeable.

 Technical Data for (-)-Xestospongin C